-A slow, sluggish phone is annoying, but perhaps even more so is that 'insufficient storage' message in the Play Store when you're trying to get your hands on a new app.
+A slow, sluggish phone is annoying, but perhaps even more annoying is that 'insufficient storage' message in the Play Store when you're trying to get your hands on a new app.
 If you've had a phone for some time, this will be all too familiar.
-In this article, I list several steps that I take to clean my Android phone.
+This is why, in this article, we take a look at several methods of cleaning up your Android phone.

 Before moving on, keep in mind that this article was written in collaboration with you, our AndroidPIT readers and other members of our content team.
-Everything here is based on the number of times it was mentioned on our social media pages, so everything in this list is based on our readers' opinions, rather than the editorial team's.
+Everything here is based on the number of times it was mentioned on our social media pages, so everything in this list is based on our readers' opinions, rather than those of the editorial team.

-The solution often lies in the Android system itself, but some apps also claim to clear up your device (although these should be used with caution!).
+The solution often lies in the Android system itself, but some apps also claim to clean up your device (although these should be used with caution!).

 - An app is causing the problem: how do I clear its cache?